Platydemus manokwari

 Platydemus manokwari, also known as the New Guinea flatworm, is a species of large predatory land flatworm.

 Native to New Guinea, it has been accidentally introduced to the soil of many countries, including the United States.
 It was also deliberately introduced into two Pacific islands in an attempt to control an invasion of the giant African land snail.
 It eats a variety of invertebrates including land snails, and has had a significant negative impact on the rare endemic land snail fauna of some Pacific islands.
 It has become established in a wide variety of habitats.

-General ecology

-Ventral side of P. manokwari is pale finely mottled light brown.